marcomontalbano/html-miner/EXAMPLE.md

 ## Selector as `function`

-The *htmlMiner* `selector` can be difficult to use because as you can read in the README.md, that can assume different shapes.
+The *htmlMiner* `selector` can be difficult to use, because as you can read in the README.md, that can assume different shapes.

 One interesting thing is that the `selector` can be also a function, and this is very powerful because you can use the full power of [Cheerio](https://cheerio.js.org/) inside your html.